CENG501-Projects/CENG501-Fall2024/EkinUcar/Readme.md

 The accuracies we obtained for Document Retrieval task can be seen in Figure XX.
 The x-axis shows the global steps and y-axis shows the accuracy for each epoch.
 Accuracies are registered per epoch.

-Figure XX: Train, Test and Validation Accuracies for Document Retrieval Task
+Figure 8: Train, Test and Validation Accuracies for Document Retrieval Task
 ![aan_acc](https://github.com/user-attachments/assets/c612c459-1e00-4076-9bfe-058cfc3b9397)

 The losses we obtained for Document Retrieval task can be seen in Figure YY.
 The x-axis shows the global steps and y-axis shows the loss for each epoch.
 Losses are registered per epoch.

-Figure YY: Train, Test and Validation Losses for Document Retrieval Task
+Figure 9: Train, Test and Validation Losses for Document Retrieval Task
 ![aan_loss](https://github.com/user-attachments/assets/3809f3ca-1a42-4564-a87b-486309640ef6)

 We choose our best model based on the validation accuracy score.
 The best model's performance can be observed in Table-ZZZ.